andreweggleston/DeathByDagger/README.md

 # DeathByDagger
+## What is this?
 CSH annual Death by Dagger backend and slack bot.
 Written in Go.
+Death by Dagger is a game where players try to assassinate (poke) each other.
+Each player is assigned another in a large circularly linked list.
+In the past, Death by Dagger has been managed by hand by gamemasters.
+This program makes it easier to manage players.

 ## Requirements
 * Go >= 1.10